Project Settings for a C++ Debug Configuration

 The debug project settings in the Configuration Properties/Debugging category for Windows Store apps and components that are written in C++ are different.
-See Start a debugging session for a Store app in Visual Studio (VB, C#, C++ and XAML) in the Windows Development Center.
+See Start a debug session (VB, C#, C++ and XAML) in the Windows Development Center.

 Specify which debugger to use in the Debugger to launch list box.
 Your choice will affect which properties are visible.

 Each debug property setting is automatically written and saved to the "per-user" file (.vcxproj.user) for your solution whenever you save your solution.